Bosnia and Herzegovina

 Despite the war ending more than twenty years ago, tensions remain high between the different ethnic groups in Bosnia and Herzegovina.
 Building on its successful CHAMPS project, in 2014, MLI expanded the program so that it promotes interaction and friendship between youth in the three majority ethnic groups: Bosniak, Croat, and Serb.
 It builds on previous CHAMPS projects and is working to develop tolerance and reconciliation between the ethnically and geographically diverse communities of Bosnia and Herzegovina.
 Not only does the program link American students with Bosnian students, but it is also connecting children within Bosnia and Herzegovina to help promote interethnic reconciliation.
 Children attending a school in an area that is majority Bosniak are being linked with children living in other regions of the country that are majority Serb and Croat.

 The youth communicate on a regular basis via video messenger and are working together on service projects to help mine survivors in their communities.
 Together with the American CHAMPS youth, they have assisted 10 mine survivors, providing them with prosthetic limbs and volunteering to help them in whatever capacity they need, such as helping in their home, gardening, baby-sitting, etc. Throughout 2015-2016, the Bosnian CHAMPS youth gathered for weekend field trips that have built trust and friendship.
 In the 2016-2017 school year, MLI expanded the program even further to include six Bosnian schools and six American schools.
-The CHAMPS children will continue to work together to identify and assist landmine survivors.
+Since 2017, the CHAMPS children have continued to work together to identify and assist landmine survivors.
 MLI plans to expand this successful program to other post-conflict countries around the world in future years.

-MLI has helped hundreds of mine survivors in Bosnia Herzegovina.
+MLI has dozens of mine survivors in Bosnia Herzegovina receive medical assistance.
 Click to read some of their stories: